-All applications must be approved by the employing organisation authorities e.g. research office, finance department, etc. The approving department will receive email notification once you have completed your application and submitted it.
+All applications must be approved by the employing organisation authorities e.g. research grants office, finance department, etc. The approving department will receive email notification once you have completed your application and submitted it.
 They will be asked to provide approval and then submit the application to the British Academy.
-It is strongly recommended that the applicant maintains an open dialogue with the approving department at their institution as the British Academy cannot be held responsible for emails being caught in spam filters or not being received.
+It is strongly recommended that the applicant maintains an open dialogue with the approving department at the host institution as the British Academy cannot be held responsible for emails being caught in spam filters or not being received.

-Lead applicant contact details
+Lead Applicant contact details

 Please take care to review and complete your personal details accurately.
 Errors in this section can cause difficulties in the processing of your application.